-The PDF Export component provides options for generating multi-page content in PDF, preventing the page-split, and rendering page templates.
+The Drawing library enables you to generate multi-page content in PDF, prevent the page-split, and render page templates.

-For more information on how to render multi-page content with the Drawing library, refer to its PDF output documentation.
+For more information on how to render multi-page content with the PDF Processing component, refer to its documentation.

-To manually specify the page breaks, set the
+To manually specify the page breaks, use the

 forcePageBreak CSS selector, occurs before each element.

-The PDF Export component supports automatic page breaking.
-To automatically insert page breaks, set the
+drawDOM method supports automatic page breaking.
+To automatically implement the page breaks, set the

 forcePageBreak configuration to manually specify the break points.